Allegion has mobilized a cross-functional ESG Council to support our ongoing commitment to

 Check

-Regulatory monitoring, combined with expertise and internal procedures, help ensure comprehensive programs are in place to manage requirements, including Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) legislation, Restriction of Certain Hazardous Substances (RoHS), Waste Framework Directive related to Substances of Concern In Products (WFD-SCIP), and California Proposition 65, and to address our expectations related to conflict minerals, anti-slavery and human trafficking.
+Regulatory monitoring, combined with expertise and internal procedures, help ensure comprehensive programs are in place to manage requirements, including the EU Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) regulation, Restriction of Certain Hazardous Substances (RoHS) directive and Waste Framework Directive related to Substances of Concern In Products (WFD-SCIP), California Proposition 65, and to address our expectations related to conflict minerals, anti-slavery and human trafficking.

 Supplier management